 On the eve of his appointment into the new role, we were eager to discover more about his winding path towards becoming the centerpiece of HTEC’s strategic compass.
 We are pleased to share what we have learned.

 Like many of his technological peers, Slobodan showed an innate affinity for natural sciences from an early age.
-This affinity had ultimately landed him in the prestigious Mathematical Grammar School in Novi Sad, Serbia, gathering the city’s most gifted young mathematical minds.
+This affinity had ultimately landed him in the prestigious Mathematical Grammar School in Novi Sad, Serbia, which gathers the city’s most gifted young mathematical minds.
 By that point, however, he had developed an array of other interests, primarily sports, and began to rebel against the perceived “geekdom” of his high school environment.
 That rebellion extended to the emerging field of computer programming.

-“When I was in the fourth grade, we got a young teacher straight from university teaching what went for programming in the early 90’s.
+“When I was in my senior year of high school, we got a young teacher straight from university teaching what went for programming in the early 90’s.
 For some reason, I embraced an attitude that I didn’t want to have anything to do with programming.
 I didn’t go to a single one of her classes for the entire school year.
 Then, I showed up a few weeks before my graduation, because I needed to pass.
 I introduced myself, because she didn’t even know who I was, and told her that I am not a bad student or anything, but if there’s one thing in life that I am certain of it is that I would never ever in my life be a programmer, and that she should simply let me pass and we can both move on with our lives.
 Of course, she didn’t just let me pass, but I got away with the bare minimum.”

 Coming out of high school, Slobodan actually wanted to study at the Faculty of Sport and Physical Education.
 However, he credits his father’s shrewd approach and managerial savvy for convincing the headstrong young man to eventually opt for the Faculty of Technical Sciences.

-Slobodan’s university days coincided with turbulent times in the region, and the circumstances outside of his control had forced him to pause his formal education for almost half a decade.
+Slobodan’s university days coincided with turbulent times in the region, and the circumstances outside of his control forced him to pause his formal education for almost half a decade.
 Over time, he states, everyone but him had given up any hope that he would ever go back and finish his studies.

 New day rising